soxoj/maigret/docs/source/command-line-options.rst

 Maigret will try to extract information about the document/account owner (including username and other ids) and will make a search by the extracted username and ids.
-See examples :doc:`in the separate section <extracting-information-from-pages>`.
+See examples in the :ref:`extracting-information-from-pages` section.

 Main options
 ------------